collapsed-stacks/startups/questions/145/how-to-decide-my-salary-as-an-owner.md

 - posted by: [Community](https://stackexchange.com/users/-1/community) on 2014-08-01
 - score: 4

-<p>Just expanding on a few other considerations.
-While you most likely can pay yourself whatever you want, I would assume your end goal is acquisition or IPO, hence investing into rapid growth, while keeping some reserves would be appropriate.</p>
+Just expanding on a few other considerations.
+While you most likely can pay yourself whatever you want, I would assume your end goal is acquisition or IPO, hence investing into rapid growth, while keeping some reserves would be appropriate.

-<p>You can live a nice lifestyle with $200k p/a you can expand that later if required.
+You can live a nice lifestyle with $200k p/a you can expand that later if required.
 Early employees will either have equity or just a pay check.
 If they have equity they want to see an exit, if its just a pay check make sure you are paying top market rates if they are worth it.
 I'd put the rest into heavy growth investment.
-Start thinking long term, with larger returns in the 10x range coming in 5-7 years, maybe sooner.</p>
+Start thinking long term, with larger returns in the 10x range coming in 5-7 years, maybe sooner.